CirroBuild/FrostiDocs/docs/get-started/first-database.md

 | --------------- |
 | 18.999217780895 |

-We can now leverage our `sensors` table to get more interesting data:
+We can now use the `sensors` table alongside the `readings` table to get more interesting results using a `JOIN`:

 ```questdb-sql
 SELECT *